azrael05/Library-Management-System/README.md

 There are two types of users and their rights are
 1. Admin - modify records for issue and return, search and modify book records, search and modify users (admin and student), see list of overdue books, see list of currently due books
 2. Student - Search for books and see availability of the book

 <br><br><br><br>
-There are three tables in the database:-
+## There are three tables in the database:-
-1. Books - to store all the details of book with the following schema
+1. Books: to store all the details of book with the following schema
-- Book id INT auto-generated
+- Book id INT: auto-generated
-- Book Title String
+- Book Title STRING
-- Author String
+- Author STRING
-- Quantity INT - to denote the total quantity of the book in the library
+- Quantity INT: to denote the total quantity of the book in the library
-- Available INT - to show no. of those book currently available in library
+- Available INT: to show no. of those book currently available in library
 <br>
 2. Records - To store issue and return details
-- User id INT to denote user
+- User id INT: to denote user
-- Book id INT to denote book
+- Book id INT: to denote book
-- User name STRING - to see the name of the person
+- User name STRING: to see the name of the person
 - Issue date DATE
-- Expected Return Date DATE - Auto generated from issue date as issue date + 21
+- Expected Return Date DATE:  Auto generated from issue date as issue date + 21
-- Return Date DATE - NULL till the book has been returned
+- Return Date DATE:  NULL till the book has been returned
-- Overtime BOOL- AUTO GENERATED Whether the return date exceeded the due time
+- Overtime BOOL: AUTO GENERATED Whether the return date exceeded the due time
 <br>
-3. Users - To store user details
+3. Users: To store user details
-- User id INT - Auto generated
+- User id INT: Auto generated
-- User name STRING - user name
+- User name STRING: user name
-- Password - Required for logging in to avail services
+- Password: Required for logging in to avail services
-- Role - Admin or student to give me required rights on sign in
+- Role: Admin or student to give me required rights on sign in